 Source: International Monetary Fund.

 Notes: The figures are year-end values.
-Because of rounding,
+Because of rounding, the figures in column 3 may not equal the difference between the figures in columns 2 and 1.

-|Distribution of Branches by Branch Network Size|
+Distribution of Branches by Branch Network Size

 Source: International Monetary Fund.

-Sources: International Monetary Fund; CEIC Data Company;
+Sources: International Monetary Fund; CEIC Data Company; Japanese Ministry of Finance.

 Notes: In our example, we set the exchange rate at DC (domestic currency) 100/$1.
 In stage 1, the central bank buys a U.S. Treasury bill for $1 by issuing 100 units of domestic currency to the private sector.
 The purchase is unsterilized because currency in circulation (part of the monetary base) rises by an amount equivalent to the reserve purchase.
 In stage 2, the central bank sells a domestic government treasury bill out of its portfolio to the domestic private sector for DC100.
 The reserve purchase has now been sterilized because the currency issued has been retired from circulation.
 Alternatively, the central bank could have retired the currency by selling a security issued in its own name.
 In either case, at the end of stage 2, the domestic private sector holds $1 less in U.S. Treasuries and DC100 more in domestic public sector debt.